qzx/netconf/README.md

 ```

 The main messages that are used are the hello at the start of any transaction, the get-config rpc
 and the edit-config rpc.
-There are others to explore, and we will do that in a future update to these docs. (these include lock, unlock, validation and commit.
-For now we handle this in client)
+There are others to explore, and we will do that in a future update to these docs.
 ##### Hello
 ```xml
 <!--